-8. How long does the facility security clearance remain in effect?
+8. How long does the facility clearance remain in effect?

-9. Can the government conduct inspections of a cleared facility?
+9. Can the government conduct assessments of a cleared facility?

-Periodic security reviews of all cleared contractors are conducted by the assigned IS Rep to ensure that safeguards employed by contractors are adequate for the protection of classified information.
-The IS Rep will determine the frequency of such formal reviews, but a review will normally be conducted annually.
+Periodic security vulnerability assessment of all cleared contractors are conducted by the assigned IS Rep to ensure that safeguards employed by contractors are adequate for the protection of classified information.
+The IS Rep will determine the frequency of such formal assessment, but an assessment will normally be conducted annually.

 10. Where do I send any clearance requests or inquiries?